AdamPuzio/panda-docs/terminology.md

 Since Services can be run independently on distributed networks, there is power in creating your Apps and Projects in a way that leverages Services heavily.

 To learn more about Services, visit the [Services page](entities/service)

+## Static Directory

+Static directories are directories whose files are served exactly as they are.

+To learn more about Static directories, visit the [Static Directories page](entities/static)

 ## View